 Oakville Galleries in Gairloch Gardens & at Centennial Square

-Vancouver-based Elizabeth McIntosh has long been one of the most exciting and influential voices in Canadian contemporary painting.
-Over the last two decades, she has developed a rich and complex body of work, which provokes looking by resisting easy answers and always pushing for the unfamiliar and new.
+Show Up is a solo exhibition of work by Vancouver-based artist Elizabeth McIntosh.
+Long one of the most exciting and influential voices in Canadian contemporary painting, McIntosh has developed a rich and complex body of work over the past two decades, which provokes looking by resisting easy answers and always pushing for the unfamiliar and new.

 Through her unique approach to painting and many years teaching at Emily Carr University, McIntosh has had a significant impact on generations of young painters in Canada, many of whom cite her work as a key influence.
 Show Up is the first solo institutional exhibition of this important artist's work outside Vancouver.